About the West Valley Chorale

 Our Past

-The West Valley Chorale is celebrating its 40th season.
+The West Valley Chorale is celebrating its 41st season.
 A vibrant community vocal group, the Chorale was formed in 1983 as an adjunct to the Sun Cities Symphony Orchestra Association.
 The Chorale became an independent non-profit in 1989.
 Since then, the Chorale has frequently appeared as guest artist with the Symphony.
-Performances included Beethoven’s Ninth (Choral) Symphony, Carl Orff’s Carmina Burana, Haydn’s Lord Nelson Mass, several Christmas concerts and selected opera choruses.
+Performances included Beethoven’s Ninth (Choral) Symphony, Carl Orff’s Carmina Burana, Haydn’s Lord Nelson Mass, several Christmas concerts, and selected opera choruses.

 Our Present